 We traveled through Southeast Asia while in Sweden a little girl called Greta Thunberg was striking for the climate.

 At this point, we finally realized that our earth won’t compensate for our lifestyle forever.
-This is why we are willing to change not only our daily life but also cut emissions in the matter of traveling.
+This is why we are willing to change not only our daily life at home but also cut unnecessary emissions in the matter of traveling.

 In the future, we do our best to travel with the smallest footprint possible and we take great pride in constantly improving and cutting down on waste and emissions.
 Therefore we…